US added 431,000 jobs in March in sign of economic health

 Despite the inflation surge, persistent supply bottlenecks, damage from COVID-19 and now a war in Europe, employers have added at least 400,000 jobs for 11 straight months.
 In its report, the government also sharply revised up its estimate of hiring in January and February by a combined 95,000 jobs.

+The job growth in March, though solid, was the lowest since September and slightly below what economists had expected.
+Still, Vincent Reinhart, chief economist at Dreyfus and Mellon, said the numbers show that “the U.S. economy continues to have underlying momentum and that firms are taking workers when they can.″

-The March report sketched a bright picture of the job market, with steady hiring and rising wages in many industries.
+The March report sketched a bright picture of the job market, with steady hiring and rising wages.
 Average hourly pay has risen a strong 5.6% over the past 12 months, welcome news for employees across the economy.
+For leisure and hospitality workers, including people who work in hotels, restaurants and bars, average pay has jumped 11.8% from a year earlier — “a clear sign that employers are desperate for staff,” said Saru Jayaraman, president of One Fair Wage, which advocates for better pay and conditions for service employees.

 Across the economy, hiring gains were widespread last month.
 Restaurants and bars added 61,000 jobs, retailers 49,000, manufacturers 38,000 and hotels 25,000.
 Construction jobs rose by 19,000 and have now returned to their pre-pandemic level.